jbhp9fysxx-droid/python_etl_callcenter/README.md

 - Working with object storage systems such as Amazon S3 alongside local file systems
 - Designing ETL pipelines that are modular, extensible, and reusable across datasets and environments

-The primary goal was to gain hands-on experience with how production-grade ETL pipelines are **structured, validated, observed, and operated**, using Python as a data engineering tool.
+The primary goal was to gain hands-on experience with how production-grade ETL pipelines can be **structured, validated, observed, and operated**, using Python as a core data engineering tool.

 ---